jsliang/eqHeight.coffee/README.md

 </script>
 ```

-### Using with Twitter Bootstrap
+### Using Twitter Bootstrap

-If you're using Twitter Bootstrap, the concept is the same:
+If you're using Twitter Bootstrap, the idea is the same:

 ```html
 <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.8.3/jquery.min.js"></script>